 The Sativex clinical program has so far involved over 1500 patients with MS in placebo controlled trials and long-term open label studies in which some patients used up to 48 sprays per day.
-Patients in clinical trials for relief of pain in cancer are described separately.

 The most commonly reported adverse reactions in the first four weeks of exposure were dizziness, which occurs mainly during the initial titration period, and fatigue.
 These reactions are usually mild to moderate and resolve within a few days even if treatment is continued (see section 4.2).
 When the recommended dose titration schedule was used, the incidence of dizziness and fatigue in the first four weeks was much reduced.